kcgrimes/grimes-building-occupation-script/README.md

 (select 8) - debug is true or false (optional (can be left non-existent)), where true provides text feedback about what the script is resulting in.

 Example Parameters:
-null = [thisTrigger,EAST,200,1,3,2,-1,0,true] execVM "G_Occupation.sqf";
+null = [thisTrigger,east,200,1,3,2,-1,0,true] execVM "G_Occupation.sqf";
-This means the AI will be EAST, they will spawn in buildings within 200m from the trigger executing the script, they will spawn at a random number per building between 0 and 3, they will be grouped per building, the number of groups is not directly limited, buildings will be selected randomly, and debug is enabled.
+This means the AI will be east, they will spawn in buildings within 200m from the trigger executing the script, they will spawn at a random number per building between 0 and 3, they will be grouped per building, the number of groups is not directly limited, buildings will be selected randomly, and debug is enabled.

 I suggest that the editor-placed trigger has no radius (as it is irrelevant to this script), and condition set to true (therefore it activates on mission start).